 A few readers have asked about my methods for staying organized as a freelance designer.
 Working from home can be difficult but here are some simple methods that I use.
 Overall, I try to keep it simple because the more difficult you make the solution, the harder it is to keep up.

 No Such Thing as Too Many Calendars or Lists

 I have used both Wunderlist and TeuxDeux for task management and love them both!
-Recently 6Wunderkinder released Wunderkit so I am in the process of switching over to see how I like it.
-Wunderkit helps with the grander scheme of organizing and accomplishing things through workspaces, tasks, notes and even allows collaborating with others!
+UPDATE: I recently started using Todoist since I can add tasks directly from Gmail and really liking it so far!
 All three options are FREE and sync with your iphone!
 This is really a personal decision on how simple or complex you need your system to be.

 iCal works best for my events and meeting.
 I really like that you can create multiple calendars, set alerts as messages or emails and it syncs right to my phone.